wp-plugins/literate-programming/readme.txt

 Source code can be gradually implemented and explained, without the need to repeatedly refer to one complete source code.

-**Other advantages**:
+**Features**:

+* Automatically format nested fragments, so you can concentrate on key algorithms and their presentations (or explanations)
 * Very lightweight plugin
 * Internationalization supported
 * Strict Compliance to Zend Frameworks Coding Standard suggestions/guidelines

-This is the first published version.
-Any ideas for new features and improvements are greatly welcomed!
+**Future Work**:

+* Interactive source code editor to create fragments from standard source code.
+Simply paste in source code and mark sections to create fragments with unique names.
+Use these names when writing WordPress posts, pages, comments.
+* Automatically create complete source code listings from previously defined fragments at the end of posts or pages.

-Some [introductions, tutorials, posts about this plugin](http://weblog.benjaminsommer.com/projects/literate-programming/ "Tutorials, Introductions, Posts") and literate programming in general can be found on my personal weblog.
+[Introductions, tutorials, posts about this plugin](http://weblog.benjaminsommer.com/projects/literate-programming/ "Tutorials, Introductions, Posts") and literate programming in general can be found on my personal weblog.

 == Installation ==